WNPN: Sale to Rhode Island Public Radio

-On January 4, 2017, it was announced that UMass Dartmouth was selling WUMD to Rhode Island Public Radio for $1.5 million and $617,100 worth of underwriting for 10 years.
+On January 4, 2017, it was announced that UMass Dartmouth was selling WUMD to Rhode Island Public Radio (RIPR) for $1.5 million and $617,100 worth of underwriting for 10 years.
 RIPR intended to move WUMD to Tiverton, Rhode Island, to simulcast its programming.
-The FCC approved the transfer of the station license on May 1, 2017.
+The Federal Communications Commission (FCC) approved the transfer of the station license on May 1, 2017.

 WUMD signed off for the final time at noon on June 26, 2017, following the consummation of the purchase.
 Rhode Island Public Radio began broadcasting its NPR news/talk format on July 12, 2017, and the callsign changed to WXNI.
 An FCC construction permit was sought and obtained to move 89.3 to the former tower of local ABC affiliate WLNE-TV in Tiverton, greatly increasing the area covered by the signal.
 The designated community of license was also to change from North Dartmouth, Massachusetts, to Newport, Rhode Island.
 On July 29, 2018, in preparation for the final move to Tiverton, the callsign was changed to WNPN.
 The FCC approval of the move to Newport was granted effective August 13, 2018.

 Owing to its roots as a college radio station, WNPN, like its predecessors, operated at relatively modest power on paper for a full NPR member on the FM band.
 However, it now broadcast from the tallest active FM tower in Rhode Island, at 833 ft; only WLVO's auxiliary site in Johnston is taller.The new tower added over 700,000 people in Rhode Island and the South Coast to its coverage area.
 As a result, while not quite a "statewide" signal, it now provided at least secondary coverage to almost all of Rhode Island, and also brought a city-grade NPR signal to New Bedford and most of the South Coast for the first time ever.
 Two months after signing on WNPN from its new site, Rhode Island Public Radio acknowledged its new listenership in Massachusetts by rebranding itself as "The Public's Radio".

-On October 1, 2025, the station rebranded to "Ocean State Media" following Rhode Island Public Broadcasting's merger with WSBE-TV (then known as Rhode Island PBS) in 2024.
+On November 9, 2023, RIPR announced its intention to merge with WSBE-TV, Rhode Island's PBS station; the merger was approved in 2024, and the combined organization became Ocean State Media in 2025.
+Ocean State Media consolidated its radio service on a single statewide signal, the newly-acquired WPVD-FM 103.7, on May 1, 2026.
+Following a transition period, the original five-station radio network, including WNPN, was taken silent in July 2026; the licenses will be sold.